dongdongtong/mr2ct/README.md

 ```
 python mr2ct_t12ct_multistage_eval.py
 ```
 for model evaluation.
-This script will directly load previously trained models from various stages and also load the MR data validation set (stored in the `data/mr2ct_cyclegan.json` file) for model evaluation.
+This script will directly load previously trained models from various stages and also load the MR data validation set (stored in the `data_json_path` file) for model evaluation.

 The evaluation metrics mainly include Mean Absolute Error (MAE) for CT values within various HU ranges.

 ## Environment Requirements
-Some necessary installation packages can be found here.
-If installation fails, you may need to install them manually:
+Some necessary packages can be referenced here.
+If installation fails, manual installation is required:
 ```
 pip install -r requirements.txt
 ```

+## Acknowledgements
+This project used [nnunetv2](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/installation_instructions.md) for model development of head mask extraction and [synthstrip](https://github.com/freesurfer/freesurfer/tree/dev/mri_synthstrip) for skull stripping.
+Thanks to the authors of these tools.